simonchung87/simonchung87/README.md

 Hello, vistors!
 This is Simon Chung.
 I came from a beautiful island in Asia called Taiwan, now living in San Diego.

-I am currently a biostatistician in UAMS.
-I normally would say I am a mathematician before anything, cause that also representing my thought process whenever I encounter a problem.
+I am currently working as a biostatistician in the Department of Biostatistics at University of Arkansas for Medical Sciences and Arkasnsas Children's Research Insititude.
+I normally would say I am a mathematician before anything, cause that how I approach a question when I hit one.

 My Favourite Languages and Tools: